Togo National Flag

 the image in PNG format and flag meaning description about this country.

-Togo History, The area was early inhabited by a large number of ethnic
+According to a2zgov, the area was early inhabited by a large number of ethnic

 groups, many of whom had fled from war and slave hunting from the Ashanti